The IEEE 1588 standard

 Grandmaster Clock:

-In order for a slave to perform the synchronization, only four time stamps (t1, t2, t3, t4) are necessary.
-The time stamps are generated when sending or receiving certain messages.
-The slave receives these four time stamps by exchanging the following “Messages”:
+Only four time stamps (t1, t2, t3, t4) are required for a slave to perform synchronization.
+The time stamps are generated when certain messages are sent or received.
+The slave receives these four time stamps by exchanging the following “messages”:

-- Follow_Up Message, this message is analogous to the SyncMessage, whereby now
+• Follow_Up Message, this message is analogous to the Sync Message, whereby the timestamp t1 is now sent if the “Two-Step” method is used

-the time stamp t1 is sent, if the “Two-Step” methods are applied - Delay_Req message, the slave responds to a Sync or Follow_Up message and asks
+• Delay_Req Message, the slave responds to a Sync or Follow_Up message and asks the master for a further timestamp

-Figure 2: Schematic sequence of the messages [1]
+Figure 2: Schematic sequence of messages[1]

 Figure 3: Formula for calculating the meanPathDelay [2]

-- Hardware Timestamping: The timestamping of the sending UDP PTP data packets
+• Hardware timestamping: The timestamping of the sending UDP PTP data packets

 Figure 4: Measurement of the slave offset over 100 seconds [2]